What is cannabis?

 Have you tested vapes for heavy metals?

-Our vape fluid formulations have been meticulously tested for heavy metals to ensure they are compliant with Health Canada heavy metals standards.
+Our vape fluid formulations have been meticulously tested for heavy metals to ensure they are compliant with Health Canada heavy metal requirements.
 Separately, our vape hardware has been voluntarily tested for heavy metals leaching and our filled vapes have had their emissions voluntarily tested by a third-party lab, both to ensure compliance with applicable heavy metals standards.

 Do your vapes contain any nicotine?